Optimal Decision Making Under Strategic Behavior: Experiments on Synthetic Data

-Figures~\ref{fig:performance}(a,b) summarize the results for several sparsity levels $\kappa$ and number of feature values $m$, where we repeat each experiment $8$ times to obtain error bars.
-We find that the optimal decision policy in a non-strategic setting has an underwhelming performance.
-In contrast, our iterative algorithm, the parallel iterative algorithm and the deterministic policy obtained by thresholding the policy found by our algorithm achieve comparable performance.
-That being said, our iterative algorithm performs best overall.
+Figure~\ref{fig:synthetic} summarizes the results for both outcome monotonic and general costs, where we repeat each experiment $10$ times to obtain error bars.
+In both cases, we observe that the optimal decision policy in a non-strategic setting has an underwhelming performance.
+For outcome monotonic additive costs, we observe that the policies found using our dynamic programming algorithm and brute force search closely match each other in terms of utility and they consistently outperform the policies found by the iterative algorithm.
+For general costs, we find that our iterative algorithm and the threshold policy baseline are the top performers.

-\xhdr{Running time and number of iterations for termination} We first compare the running time of our iterative algorithm, the parallel iterative algorithm and brute force search\footnote{ We ran all experiments on a machine equipped with 48 Intel(R) Xeon(R) 3.00GHz CPU cores and 1.2TB memory.}.
-We consider the same configuration as in the performance evaluation and an increasing number of feature values $m$.
-Figure~\ref{fig:scalability}(a) summarizes the results, which show that: (i) brute force search quickly becomes computationally intractable and (ii) our iterative algorithm is faster than the parallel iterative algorithm for a small number of feature values, due to its lower number of iterations until termination, however, the parallel iterative algorithm becomes more scalable for large number of feature values.
-Next, we compare the number of iterations our iterative algorithm and the parallel iterative algorithm take to terminate against the number of feature values $m$, where we consider the same configuration as in the running time evaluation.
-Figure~\ref{fig:scalability}(b) summarizes the results, which show that, although the parallel iterative algorithm takes more iterations to terminate, thanks to parallelization, it is more scalable for large number of feature values.
-Here, note that the parallel iterative algorithm does not enjoy the same theoretical guarantees as our iterative algorithm and thus it may not always converge.
-In our experiments, we set a limit of $20$ iterations for the parallel iterative algorithm and, in fact, we do reach that limit sometimes.
+\xhdr{Running time and number of iterations/rounds} To compare the running time of all the aforementioned algorithms\footnote{ We ran all experiments on a machine equipped with 48 Intel(R) Xeon(R) 3.00GHz CPU cores and 1.2TB memory.}, we consider the same configuration as in the performance evaluation with outcome monotonic and additive costs.
+Figure~\ref{fig:runtime-a} summarizes the results, which show several interesting insights.
+We find that brute force search quickly becomes computationally intractable.
+Moreover, we observe that the dynamic programming algorithm, is significantly faster than the iterative algorithm, making it the most efficient of the proposed algorithms.
+To understand why, we compute the number of iterations/rounds the two algorithms take to terminate in Figures~(\ref{fig:runtime-b},\ref{fig:runtime-c}).
+Recall that the complexity of one round in the dynamic programming algorithm and one iteration in the iterative algorithm is $\Ocal(m^3)$.
+The results show that, although in theory, the dynamic programming algorithm needs $\Ocal(m)$ rounds to terminate, in practice, it rarely needs more than two rounds.
+This is in contrast with the iterative algorithm which might need a larger number of iterations to converge, especially for large values of $m$.
+Overall, the above results let us conclude that, under outcome monotonic additive costs, the dynamic programming algorithm is a highly effective and efficient heuristic.